farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 When a player gets a **_payoff_** as a result of their action, they choose one from the following:

 - For a simple _check_, you get what you want.
-- If there's a _challenge track_ in play, mark boxes matching the _impact_.
+- If there's a _challenge track_ in play, mark boxes matching the _impact_ to work towards resolving that challenge.
-- If there’s a _danger track_ in play and the fiction allows it, clear boxes matching the _impact_.
+- If there’s a _danger track_ in play and the fiction allows it, clear boxes matching the _impact_ to deescalate danger.

 ### Cost & Consequences